Olympics-Beijing Games to bring in more spectators as COVID-19 under control | Health

 "In the next step, we will bring in more spectators based on demand, because the current COVID-19 situation within the 'closed loop' is under control," Huang Chun, a director from the Beijing organisers' pandemic prevention and control office, said at a press briefing on Tuesday.
 The spectators will be separated from athletes and other people in the closed-loop by going in and out through specific gates and sitting in the designated area at Games venues.

-But Huang expected a certain number of COVID-19 cases would remain in the closed-loop as travellers in the incubation period may not be detected as positive upon arrival at the airport.
-The organisers are hoping to screen out and control the spread of COVID-19 through strict closed-loop management and nucleic acid testing, said Huang, adding that the bubble is "very safe" now.
+But Huang expected a certain number of COVID cases would remain in the closed-loop as travellers in the incubation period may not be detected as positive upon arrival at the airport.
+The organisers are hoping to screen out and control the spread of COVID through strict closed-loop management and nucleic acid testing, said Huang, adding that the bubble is "very safe" now.

 "I think your chance of picking up a COVID case in the closed-loop is less than anywhere else," Brian McCloskey, chair of the Beijing 2022 Medical Expert Panel, told the news conference.